PCB Design Basics for Engineers

 #2 - Fine-Tuning Your Component Placement

 Component placement is a critical stage in your PCB design process.
 It requires a strategic assessment of all the available real estate on your board.
-Component placement is about creating a board that is easy to route, with a few layers transitions as possible.
+Component placement is about creating a board that is easy to route, with as few layers transitions as possible.
 The design must adhere to the design rules and meet the requirements for component placements.
 Although these points can be hard to balance, a simple process can help designers place components that satisfy these requirements.

 - Use Must-have components should be placed first.
-Sometimes components must be located in particular locations due to mechanical enclosure restrictions or their size.
+Sometimes components must be located in particular locations due to mechanical enclosure restrictions or size.
 These components should be placed first and then locked in place before moving on to the next part of the layout.